Bobrac3023/Project2-Quiz/README.md

 ### deployment from GitHub

-  -The site was deployed to GitHub pages as follows:
+  -The site was deployed to GitHub pages as below.
-      -In the GitHub repository, navigate to the Settings tab, -select pages, and change **Branch** to main hub from none.
+  -In the GitHub repository,navigate to the Settings tab,select pages,and change **Branch**to main hub from none.

   ![select_branch_github_deployment](readme.doc/select_branch_github_deployment.png)